 SHARING KNOWLEDGE, EXPERTISE AND SKILLS

-The CORESZON Trainer Team at SHOFCO trains community members, colleagues and staff from other local organisations to promote mental health with the people they work, learn and live together with.
-Each team member works within one of SHOFCO’s programs, for example primary health clinics, schools for girls, GBV prevention or the SHOFCO Urban Network (SUN), a community empowerment movement driven by citizens of Nairobi’s slums.
+The CORESZON Trainer Team at SHOFCO trains community members, colleagues and staff from other local organisations to promote mental health with the people they work, learn and live with.
+Each team member works within one of SHOFCO’s programs, for example primary health clinics, schools for girls, GBV prevention or the SHOFCO Urban Network (SUN), a community empowerment movement driven by citizens of Nairobi’s informal settlements.

 As our partner in Kenya, SHOFCO now has the capacity to train CORESZON Trainers for other organisations who want to promote mental health with their staff and beneficiaries.